vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-application.md

-All members of the development community are welcome to attend and ask questions, add your feedback (even if unsolicited) as comments to the application discourse page or ask questions of an applicant on the [`devel-permissions` mailing list](https://lists.ubuntu.com/mailman/listinfo/devel-permissions).
+All members of the development community are welcome to attend and ask questions, add your feedback (even if unsolicited) as comments to the application Discourse page or ask questions of an applicant on the [`devel-permissions` mailing list](https://lists.ubuntu.com/mailman/listinfo/devel-permissions).

 Please note that anyone applying for an Ubuntu development team membership is